swz-git/rsbf/README.md

 # Brainfuck "compiler" written in rust

-Simple rust program that translates brainfuck into C and then compiles it using the native C compiler.
+Simple rust program that translates brainfuck into C and then compiles it using the native C compiler (currently, it only works with gcc).

 ## Runtime dependencies